citp/privacy-policy-historical/l/li/lif/liferay.com.md

 ##  Sharing your Personal Information

-We will share your personal information with third parties only in the ways that are described in this privacy policy.
+We will share your personal information with third parties only in the ways that are described in this Privacy Policy.

-We may provide your personal information to companies that provide services to help us with our business activities such as shipping your order or offering customer service.
-These companies are authorized to use your personal information only as necessary to provide these services to us.
+We may provide your Personal Information to companies that provide services to help us with our business activities such as shipping your order or offering customer service.
+These companies are authorized to use your Personal Information only as necessary to provide these services to us.

 We will not share, sell or rent your Personal Information to third parties.
-We may otherwise disclose your Personal Information when 1) we have your express consent to share the information for a specified purpose; 2) we need to respond to subpoenas, court orders or other such legal process; or 3) we need to protect the personal safety of the users of our websites or exercise or defend the legal rights and property of Liferay regarding illegal activities, suspected fraud, violations of Liferay's terms of use, or as otherwise required by law.
-We may also transfer your Personal Information to Liferay U.S., to any Liferay subsidiary worldwide, or to third parties acting on our behalf for the purposes of processing or storage.
-If Liferay is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.
+We may otherwise disclose your Personal Information when 1) we have your express consent to share the information for a specified purpose; 2) we need to respond to subpoenas, court orders or other such legal process; or 3) we need to protect the personal safety of the users of our website or exercise or defend the legal rights and property of Liferay regarding illegal activities, suspected fraud, violations of Liferay's terms of use, or as otherwise required by law.
+We may also transfer your Personal Information to Liferay and its affiliates, or to third parties acting on Liferay's behalf for the purposes of processing or storage.
+If Liferay is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our website of any change in ownership or uses of your Personal Information, as well as any choices you may have regarding your Personal Information.

 ##  Facebook Connect and Open ID

-You can log in to our site using sign-in services such as Facebook Connect or an Open ID provider.
-These services will authenticate your identity and provide you the option to share certain personal information with us such as your name and email address to pre-populate our sign up form.
-Services like Facebook Connect give you the option to post information about your activities on this Web site to your profile page to share with others within your network.
+You can log in to our website using sign-in services such as Facebook Connect or an Open ID provider.
+These services will authenticate your identity and provide you the option to share certain Personal Information with us such as your name (first and last) and email address to pre-populate our sign up form.
+Services like Facebook Connect give you the option to post information about your activities on this website to your profile page to share with others within your network.

 ##  Security of your Personal Information

 For our users' security, Liferay utilizes a combination of industry-standard security technologies, procedures, and organizational measures to help protect your Personal Information from unauthorized access, use or disclosure.
-Liferay was benchmarked as among the most secure portal platforms using LogicLibrary's Logiscan suite.
-Personal Information data is stored in the Liferay Portal, which uses industry standard, government grade encryption technologies including advanced algorithims such as DES, MD5 and RSA.
-Entry into our datacenter is restricted by multiple levels of access control, including biometric palm scanners, and key card readers that limit movement within the facility to authorized areas.
+Liferay Portal, the platform on which our website is built, was benchmarked as among the most secure portal platforms using LogicLibrary's Logiscan suite and uses industry standard, government grade encryption technologies including advanced algorithims such as DES, MD5 and RSA.
+Entry into our datacenter is restricted by multiple levels of physical access controls, including biometric palm scanners, and key card readers that limit movement within the facility to authorized areas.
 We authorize access to Personal Information only for those employees who require it to fulfill their job responsibilities.
 While we strive to protect your Personal Information, we recommend you to take every precaution in protecting your Personal Information when you are on the Internet.

 ##  Cookies

 A cookie is a small, encrypted data string that a website stores on a visitor's computer which the visitor's browser provides to the website each time the visitor returns.
 A cookie cannot read personal data off your hard disk or read cookie files created by other sites; the only Personal Information a cookie can contain is information you supply yourself.
 Like many websites, Liferay's website may use both session ID cookies (which expire when you close the browser) and persistent cookies (which remain on your hard drive for an extended period of time) to help Liferay identify and track visitors, their usage of the Liferay website, and their website access preferences, and to deliver content specific to a visitor's interests.
-Liferay does not correlate cookies information with data about individual users.
 However, if you prefer not to receive cookies, you can set your browser to warn you before accepting cookies and refuse the cookie when your browser alerts you to its presence.
 You can also refuse all cookies by turning them off in your browser.
 You do not need to have cookies turned on to use any area of the Liferay website.

 ##  Third Party Cookies

-The use of cookies by our service providers is not covered by our privacy policy.
+The use of cookies by our service providers is not covered by our Privacy Policy.
 We do not have access or control over these cookies.
-Our service providers use session ID cookies to make it easier for you to navigate our site, in order for you to use the shopping cart and to collect non-personal information about your activities on this Web Site.
+Our service providers use session ID cookies to make it easier for you to navigate our website through the collection of non-personal information about your activities on the website.

 ##  Web beacons

-Our Web pages contain electronic images known as Web beacons (sometimes called single-pixel gifs) and are used along with cookies to compile aggregated statistics to analyze how our site is used and may be used in some of our emails to let us know which emails and links have been opened by recipients.
-This allows us to gauge the effectiveness of our customer communications and marketing campaigns.
+As is true of most websites, we gather certain information automatically and store it in log files.
+This information includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and clickstream data.

 ##  Analytics / Log Files

-As is true of most web sites, we gather certain information automatically and store it in log files.
+As is true of most websites, we gather certain information automatically and store it in log files.
 This information includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and clickstream data.

-We use this information, which does not identify individual users, to analyze trends, to administer the site, to track users' movements around the site and to gather demographic information about our user base as a whole.
+We use this information, which does not identify individual users, to analyze trends, to administer the site, to track users' movements around the website and to gather demographic information about our user base as a whole.

-We do [do not] link this automatically-collected data to personal information.
-[IP addresses are tied to personal information to [describe the purpose for which you do this]
+We do link this automatically-collected data to Personal Information.
+IP addresses are tied to Personal Information to enhance your user experience and to deliver content related to your interests and profile.

 ##  Behavioral Targeting / Re-Targeting

-We partner with a third party ad network to either display advertising on our Web site or to manage our advertising on other sites.
-Our ad network partner uses cookies and Web beacons to collect non-personal information about your activities on this and other Web sites to provide you targeted advertising based upon your interests.
-If you wish to not have this information used for the purpose of serving you targeted ads, you may opt-out by clicking [Here](http://preferences-mgr.truste.com/).
-Please note this does not opt you out of being served advertising.
+We partner with a third party ad network to either display advertising on our website or to manage our advertising on other websites.
+Our ad network partner uses cookies and web beacons to collect non-personal information about your activities on this and other websites to provide you targeted advertising based upon your interests.
+If you wish to not have this information used for the purpose of serving you targeted ads, you may opt-out by clicking [Here](http://preferences.truste.com/).
+Please note this does not opt you out of being served advertising in general.
 You will continue to receive generic ads.

 ##  Data retention